ccie18643/Linux-OSPF-lab/README.md

 ### Let's take a look at some OSPF packets then...

-- **Hello** packets are being sent periodicaly by all OSPF routers to indicate they are alive, to share basic OSPF parameters and to form peerings.
-Bellow example of r1 sending out hello packet on segment 123.
+- **Hello** packets are being sent periodically by all OSPF routers to indicate they are alive, to share basic OSPF parameters and to form peerings.
+Below example of r1 sending out hello packet on segment 123.
 Since this is multiaccess segment the hello packet additionally contains information about DR (Designated Router) and BDR (Backup Designated Router) that are present on this segment.
 This information on point-to-point link would be all 0s.
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/hello_pcap_1.png)
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/hello_pcap_2.png)
 - **Database Description** packets are being sent out by routers to inform their neighbors about content of the originating router's database.
 They do not contain full LSAs just LSA's headers with information required to identify particular LSA.
 Here i have just rebooted r5 and r3 is informing it what LSAs it has in it's database.
-Based on this information r5 can ask r3 to send it the specific LSAs that r5 doesn't yet have in its own database (although r5 just rebooted it might aleady learn some or even all of them  from r2).
+Based on this information r5 can ask r3 to send it the specific LSAs that r5 doesn't yet have in its own database (although r5 just rebooted it might already learn some or even all of them  from r2).
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/dbdes_pcap_1.png)
 ![Screenshot](https://github.com/ccie18643/Linux-OSPF-lab/blob/main/pictures/dbdes_pcap_2.png)
 - **Link State Request** packets are being sent out by routers to request information from peer routers that will help to build (or fill the gaps in) their own database.
 Here r5 is requesting r3 to send it couple LSAs based on the information r5 received in the Database Description packet from r3 earlier.